nabeek/did-jonas-win-with-vs/README.md

-# did-jonas-win-with-vs
-Your one-stop location to find out if Jonas won playing Vengeful Spirit

 # Did Jonas Win with VS?

 We're all asking ourselves the question, "Did Jonas win the last time he played Vengeful Spirit?"
 Well, look no further, because here is your new source for answers: https://nabeek.github.io/did-jonas-win-with-vs/